Skip to main content

 During the code golfing phase I had a literal shower thought but sadly it didn’t work.

-The idea was to simplify 106 + "+-*/".indexOf(t) by using the ASCII character code plus an offset like this: 63+t.charCodeAt() and saving 3 bytes in the process.
+The idea was to simplify 106 + "+-*/".indexOf(t) by using the UTF-8 character code plus an offset like this: 63 + t.charCodeAt() and saving 3 bytes in the process.
+The reason it didn’t work is that the characters +-*/ don’t appear in the same order in UTF-8 and WebAssembly bytecode.

 Explaining the Numbers in the Array